Niece Waidhofer Flashes Plenty Of Skin In Ice Blue Lingerie

-The bra in Niece’s set had lace cups with scalloped edges, that drew the eye to her breasts.
-The shoulders straps were also lace.
-The number had two thinner satin straps connected to a small ring detail that crossed over the top of the cups for a flirty design that kept the eyes fixed on her cleavage.
+The bra in Niece's set had lace cups with scalloped edges that drew the eye to her breasts.
+The shoulder straps were also made of lace.
+The number had two thinner satin straps connected to a small ring detail that crossed over the top of the cups for a flirty design that kept viewers' eyes fixed on her cleavage.

-Niece’s panties were tiny with a low-cut lace panel between her legs.
-Thin satin straps connected to the center of them wrapped around her hips, calling attention to her thin waist.
+Niece's panties were tiny with a low-cut lace panel between her legs.
+A pair of thin satin straps connected to the center wrapped around her hips, calling attention to her thin waist.

 The popular influencer wore her raven-hued locks in a single braid with a few long tendrils framing her face.